-Tissue sampling for close-kin analysis has started since 2015 and around 2,500 individuals were sampled in 2021.
+Tissue sampling for close-kin analysis started in 2015 and around 2,500 individuals were sampled in 2021.
 The tissues of large mature adult PBFs (about 120-300 kg in BW; Body Weight) were sampled by coastal longline fishery around Okinawa Islands in late April to early July, while those of young-of-the-year juveniles (about 0.1-0.3 kg in BW) were sampled by troll fishery during summer in the Pacific coastal water off Western Japan, such as Kochi Prefecture.
-The hatching area of these samples can be identified as the water around Nansei archipelago based on the knowledge about the migration of age-0 PBF.
-For the other spawning ground, The Sea of Japan, those of young adults and either nearly-matured or matured individuals (about 20-60 kg in BW) were sampled in Sakai-minato in summer, while those of young-of-the-year juveniles were sampled in Oki islands in autumn.
+The hatching area of these juveniles can be identified as the water around Nansei archipelago based on the knowledge about the migration pattern of age-0 PBF.
+For the other spawning ground, the Sea of Japan, young adult PBFs which are either nearly-matured or matured (about 20-60 kg in BW) were sampled in Sakai-minato in June to early July, while those of young-of-the-year juveniles were sampled in Oki islands in late September to early November.
 Additionally, there are several samples to assure the randomness of sampling from all over Japan, especially in the Tsugaru straits.
-All of muscle tissues sampled were preserved in specific buffer (TNES-Urea 6M buffer) because of the higher stability of content DNA.
+All of muscle tissues sampled were preserved in specific buffer (TNES-Urea 6M buffer) because of the higher stability of content DNA under the room temperature.

 The close-kin project team, which consists of FRI, Fisheries Technologies Institute, and collaborating academic researchers, has been working to develop practical procedures of close-kin analysis in PBF.
-The team began to conduct genotyping of actual samples in 2018 and have completed it for more than 2,500 samples of matured individuals and young-of-the-year juveniles so far.
-Alongside, the team is addressing development of statistical approaches for estimating stock abundance.
+The team began to conduct genotyping of actual samples in 2018 and have completed it for more than 4,000 samples of matured individuals and young-of-theyear juveniles so far.
+Alongside, the team has developed a model which can incorporate the kinship pair data into the Stock Synthesis model.
+This development will promote the understanding of the affinity and consistency of CKMR method with the current PBF assessment.
+The methods and results were introduced in the PBFWG in March 2023.

-4.2 Sharks, billfishes and swordfish
+4.2.
+Sharks, billfishes and swordfish

-4.2.1 Port Sampling and the Onboard Research Program in Kesennuma Fishing Port

-In 2021, size and sex data of both blue shark and shortfin make were collected from port sampling in Kesennuma fishing port, located in northeastern Honshu (the main island of Japan), and the enboard research project for Kesennuma offshore longline fleet throughout the year.
-In the port sampling, size data from 20,587 blue shark were collected, and 78% of individuals measured were males.
-In addition, 53% of males and 57% of females were juveniles.
+4.2.1.
+Port sampling and the onboard research program in Kesennuma fishing port In 2022, size and sex data of blue shark and shortfin make were collected from the port sampling in Kesennuma fishing port, located in the northeastern Honshu (the main island of Japan), and the onboard research project for Kesennuma offshore longline fleet throughout the year.

-Regarding blue shark, the number of catch by four size categories was recorded in the onboard research program for Kesennuma-offshore longline fleet.
-Total of 190,535 blue sharks were recorded by size category.
-Large (processed weight: ≥ 15 kg) consisted 59% of all catch with 25% of middle (11 kg \leq processed weight < 15 kg), 15% of small (5 kg \leq processed weight < 11 kg) and 1% of extra small (processed weight: < 5 kg).
+In the port sampling, size data from 10,750 blue shark were collected, and 76% of individuals measured were males.
+In addition, 67% of males and 69% of females measured were juveniles.
+In the onboard research program for Kesennuma-offshore longline fleet, the catch number of blue shark was recorded by four size categories (large, middle, small, and extra small).
+Total of 268,438 blue sharks were recorded and large (processed weight \geq 15 kg) consisted 45% of all catch with 27% of middle (11 kg \leq processed weight < 15 kg), 27% of small (5 kg \leq processed weight < 11 kg) and 1% of extra small (processed weight < 5 kg).